 What can I personally due to directly reduce my impact on the environment in general and on warming in particular?
 Well, guess what,

 almost every action you take to reduce your environmental impact also has the effect of lowering your contribution to global warming.
 It all comes down to less energy use.

 It is time to be more specific.
 I will deal with remedial action first.
 Basically reduced energy consumption.

 Personal transportation choices are among the most important.
 Choose to travel less and walk or bike where possible.
-When you replace a vehicle choose the most efficient that is practical, but not replacing
+When you replace a vehicle choose the most efficient that is practical but not replacing

 is energy intensive and careful consideration is needed.
-However, energy is the major cost in most products, so if it makes economic sense for you it will probably reduce your impact.
+However, energy is the major cost of most products, so if it makes economic sense for you it will probably reduce your impact.

 Growing as much of your own food as practical, and buying locally, reduces the need for transportation and can

 your own can be fun, healthier and much less costly.